the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 Now try the following: When initializing the `searchTerm` state in the App component, use `'React'` as initial state instead of an empty string.
 Afterward, open the application in the browser.
 Can you spot the problem?
 Spend some time on your own figuring out what happens here and how to fix this problem.

-While the `stories` have been filtered respectively to the new initial `searchTerm`, the HTML input field doesn't show the value in the browser.
+While the `stories` have been filtered respectively to the new initial `searchTerm` in the last section, the HTML input field doesn't show the value in the browser.
 Only when we start typing into the input field do we see the changes reflected in it.
 That's because the input field doesn't know anything about React's state (here: `searchTerm`), it only uses its handler to communicate (see `handleSearch()`) its internal state to React state.
 And once a user starts typing into the input field, the HTML element keeps track of these changes itself.
 However, if we want to get things right, the HTML should know about the React state.
 Therefore, we need to provide the current state as `value` to it:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~